nishsem/Danish/Cryptography-Class/Assessments/3-Practical-Test/Practical-Test-2/readme.md

 C:\Users\Nish\Downloads\env\Scripts\uncompyle6.exe -o . .\simulated_ransomware.pyc
  ```

+> `C:\Users\Nish\Downloads\env\Scripts\uncompyle6.exe` : This is the path to the uncompyle6 executable inside my Python virtual environment (env).

+> `-o` : Means output directory.
+The `.` means you're telling it: "Save the decompiled .py file right here in the current folder."

+> `.\simulated_ransomware.pyc` : This is the input file which is the compiled Python bytecode I want to decompile.

 ![alt text](screenshots/uncompyle6.png)

 This gave me a new file called `simulated_ransomware.py` in the same directory.
 It’s now human-readable and I can analyze what’s going on inside.